Working America

 Working America is the political organizing arm of the AFL–CIO.
 Its membership is made up of non-union individuals.
-It is the largest non-union workers' group in the United States, with a self-reported membership of 3.2 million individuals.
+It is the largest non-employer based affiliate union and workers' group in the United States, with a self-reported membership of 5 million individuals.
 Working America advocates for progressive policy issues.
 The organization recruits people in working-class neighborhoods on their doorsteps in an effort to persuade them to support labor-backed candidates at election time.